MultiTechSystems/lorawan-app-connect/README.md

 In the diagram the Class A Rx1 Offset has been increased to five seconds to allow the HTTPS request to be returned in time for a possible Class A downlink to be scheduled to the end-device.
 The HTTPS connection adds latency that can extend beyond the default one second Rx1 Delay.

 # Installation

+The example API projected should be installed and run on a PC with node.js support installed.

 ```bash
 $ npm install